 The appendices provide additional resources for implementing the procedures documented in this Guide.
-Additional templates and also available the website resources are at project (http://bim.psu.edu).
+Additional templates and resources are also available at the project website (http://bim.psu.edu).
 Throughout the Guide, case study examples are provided to illustrate the content discussed.
 Those examples were developed from case studies and input provided by the supporting organizations.